mauriciabad/dive-log/README.md

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.

-The main technollogies used are:
+The main technologies used are:

 - [TypeSctipt](https://www.typescriptlang.org/)
 - [React.js](https://reactjs.org/)